ambarishg/expert_ai_app/ProjectDescription.md

 * all the Dress types
 * for a particular dress type (`Dresses,Pants, Swim, Jeans,Blouses,Intimates`)

-The analysis for `both the components` has the following parts
+The analysis for `both the components` has the following functionalities
 * Distribution of sentiments
 * Distribution of emotional traits
 * Distribution of behavioral traits